Will I be ready to practice Collaborative Law after attending an initial Collaborative Training?

 Do you provide written materials at your trainings?

-Participants at our trainings receive written materials.
+Participants at our trainings receive written materials applicable to that training.
 Those who attend our Basic Training receive a comprehensive manual on practicing Collaborative Law and a CD with valuable handouts, checklists, and forms.

 Are your trainings eligible for CLE or CEU credits?